giancambo/benperk.github.io/README.md

 [Here](https://benperk.github.io/csharp/) you will find my C# blogs, articles and trainings

-[Here](https://benperk.github.io/azure/) you will find my C# blogs, articles and trainings
+[Here](https://benperk.github.io/azure/) you will find my Azure blogs, articles and trainings